What is ankylosing

 Diagnosed and taking an NSAID (like aspirin or ibuprofen)

-Start the Appointment Checklist
+Start the Pre-Check

 Diagnosed and on a biologic (injection or infusion) or oral small molecule

 If ankylosing spondylitis (AS) symptoms are getting in the way of what’s meaningful to you, it’s time to talk to your rheumatologist about making a change.
+Hear tips from Dr. Manish Jain, a rheumatologist, on how to make the most out of your appointment and find the right treatment plan for you.

 Not diagnosed